sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

     ![](../media/lab1-1.png)

 1. Look for **Manage** on the top right of the menu bar.
 Click on it and then select **Add Roles and Features**.
 A pop-up window will open immediately.
-This pop-up window is the installer wizard that guides you with the roles and features setup.
+This pop-up window is the installer wizard that guides you through the roles and features setup.

     ![](../media/lab1-2.png)